DEFRA/software-development-standards/guides/unmanaged_devices.md

 This guidance applies for _all_ unmanaged devices.

 ### Who can you talk to about this?
-If you have any questions, comments or criticisms then please contact me.
+If you have any questions then please contact your line manager.

+For suggestions feel free to create an Issue or raise a PR with your suggested changes.

 ### What is different for unmanaged devices?
 The main difference is that **you must apply all the necessary security controls to the device yourself**.